© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bell barrow and bowl barrow at Kitson's Clumps is a scheduled monument protected by Historic England under reference 1020318.
 View the official record →

-Bell barrow and bowl barrow at Kitson's Clumps is a Bronze Age burial monument located in Hampshire, England.
+Bell barrow and bowl barrow at Kitson's Clumps is a pair of Bronze Age burial mounds located in Hampshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020318.

 Bell barrow and bowl barrow at Kitson's Clumps is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020318.